rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender adds a `copmidsize` to each non-empty table that contains only ignored vehicles.

+* The `chance` values are weights (like in VltEd), not percentages.
+The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
+Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.

+* Bartender sets all `count` and `chance` values that are < 1 to 1 instead.

+* Bartender enforces the `count` values for "Chasers" for each active pursuit separately.
+For "Roadblocks" / "Events", Bartender enforces `count` values for each roadblock / event.

+* Once they join a pursuit, "Events" and "Patrols" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.

+* Each roadblock / event in the game requests a hard-coded number of vehicles.
+No roadblock formation in the game requests more than 5 vehicles, and no scripted event more than 8.

+* Bartender temporarily ignores the `count` values in a "Roadblocks" / "Events" spawn table whenever a roadblock / event requests more vehicles in total than they would otherwise allow.
+This ensures the game cannot get stuck trying to spawn a roadblock or start a scripted event.

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock spawns in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with `count` values of at least 5, as no roadblock consists of more than 5 cars.

 * Rarely, vehicles that are not in a "Roadblocks" spawn table will still show up in roadblocks.
 This is a vanilla bug: it usually happens when the game attempts to spawn a vehicle while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 Even more rarely than that, this bug can also happen with traffic cars or the helicopter.

-* Once they join a pursuit, "Events" and "Patrols" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.

 * The "Events" spawn tables also apply to the scripted patrols in prologue (DDay) race events.

 * The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given free-roam event (e.g. a Challenge Series pursuit).
 Instead, this first cop is always of the type defined by the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this single vehicle.

-* Bartender temporarily ignores the `count` values in a "Roadblocks" / "Events" spawn table whenever a roadblock / event requests more vehicles in total than they would otherwise allow.
-You can avoid this by ensuring that the totals of all `count` values amount to at least 5 / 8 for each "Roadblocks" / "Events" spawn table, as no roadblock / event in the vanilla game consists of more than 5 / 8 vehicles in total.

 * You should not use fast Heat transitions (`0x80deb840` VltEd parameter(s) set to < 5 seconds), else you might see a mix of cops from more than one "Events" spawn table appear in events with scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 You can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level instead.